 The Language Center’s range of services is designed to support classroom teaching, research, course requirements, and independent learning.
 Most services are available at no charge to CAS Faculty.

-Instructors often place videos (VHS, DVD, Blu-Ray) on reserve at Geddes for students to watch outside of class or showing times.
+Instructors may place their own copies of videos (VHS, DVD, Blu-Ray) on reserve at Geddes for students to watch outside of class or showing times.
 To place a video on reserve bring it to the Geddes checkout window (CAS 537).
 We will need to know your name, course, and how long you wish to place the video on reserve.
-We do accept materials via interdepartmental mail with advanced notice.
-Additionally, you may ask the Media Group’s Krasker film library to place videos at Geddes for a period of time.
+Additionally, you may ask the Mugar Library’s Krasker film library to place videos at Geddes for a period of time.

 Videos on reserve must be owned by Boston University or the instructor and be an original copy.
 We cannot place Netflix discs or “burned” copies on reserve.